-- 1. From the Employees menu, select Employees & Security.
-The Employee List is displayed. - From the I Want To menu, select Switch to Groups and Rights View. - Select a group in the left column and then a Point of Sale area in the center column.
-The rights assigned to that group can be viewed in the right-hand column.
+1. From the Employees menu, select Security.
+The Security window displays the list of rights you can assign.

+Security

+View General Security Right

+Restore from backup

+Create Practice data

+Clean up company data

+Customize program interface

+Access Employees & Security

+Edit employee information

+Convert data from previous version

+I Want To... 🔛 New Group D Copy Group 🚔 Print Find Security Right

+Manager Assistant Manager

-- There are four predefined groups, Owner, Manager, Assistant Manager, and Associate, with default rights being highest for the Owner and then progressively lower for the other three groups.
-You can view but cannot edit the rights for these pre-defined groups. - To create a custom security group with the rights you choose, select New Group, assign a group name, and then grant or remove rights for the group by selecting or clearing the check-boxes, respectively, in the right column for each area. - Take special care when assigning rights for access to data-related tasks or to edit these security controls.
-For security purposes, it is important that only the people you select and trust have access to these functions. - 4.
-When done, select Save.
+- 2. Grant or remove rights to perform a task or view data by selecting or clearing the check-boxes, respectively, in the security group columns. - There are four predefined groups, Owner, Manager, Assistant Manager, and Associate, with default rights being highest for the

+Owner and then progressively lower for the other three groups.
+You can change the rights for these default groups or create new groups and assign the rights you deem necessary.

+- Change the selection in the View drop-down list to show the available rights by program area. - Take special care when assigning employee rights for access to data-related tasks or to edit these security controls.
+For security purposes, it is important that only people you select and trust have access to these functions.

+3. From your employee list, add employees with unique login names and passwords as described earlier and them assign them to a security group as appropriate.

-- 5. Assign your employees to the security groups as appropriate.
-You can assign security groups either from the group record or the employee record.
-Press F1 on your keyboard or select Help on either window for additional assistance. - 6.
-If not already enabled, turn on the company preference requiring users to log in.
+4. If not already enabled, turn on the company preference requiring users to log in.

-When an employee logs in, only the program areas, tasks, and data you have given to the group to which they belong will be available.
+When an employee logs in, only the program areas, tasks, and data you have given them rights to will be available.